 The Old Girls’ Honours have been awarded annually since 2003 to Old Girls who have made an outstanding contribution in their chosen field.
-The Honours Award is determined by the Old Girls’ Association Committee and is presented at the Making Their Mark awards ceremony in June.
+The Honours Award is determined by the Old Girls’ Association Committee and is presented at the Making Their Mark awards ceremony.
 The Award is given to an Old Girl who has made an outstanding contribution, nationally or internationally, in any field, including (but not limited to) the arts, commerce, education, military, the professions, public service, research, science and technology and sport.

 2021 – Barbara Rae-Venter